Oranotse/aws-restart-portfolio/labs/compute/ec2-instance-setup/README.md

 <img width="1641" height="401" alt="image" src="https://github.com/user-attachments/assets/a8a8e60f-8f2b-4d3f-aaac-9cbcd4ec9832" />

+## Task 3: Update Your Security Group and Access the Web Server

+I updated the **Web Server security group** to allow inbound HTTP traffic.

+In the **Inbound rules** tab, I added a rule with the following settings:

+- **Type:** HTTP
+- **Source:** Anywhere-IPv4

+I clicked **Save rules** to apply the changes.

+After returning to my web browser and refreshing the page, I was able to see the message:

+**Hello From Your Web Server!**

+This confirmed that I successfully permitted HTTP traffic into my EC2 instance and accessed the web server.

 <img width="1390" height="171" alt="image" src="https://github.com/user-attachments/assets/119a78e7-92c8-4b22-a62f-1f4ecd11b7ae" />
 <img width="289" height="814" alt="image" src="https://github.com/user-attachments/assets/8f2ea6a5-a37e-4a79-9f22-e643129db7c3" />
 <img width="1919" height="870" alt="image" src="https://github.com/user-attachments/assets/3e6ea489-a370-459b-82e5-edf3545dbd00" />